Admissions

 Question: Are there any clubs my child can be involved in as a student?

-Answer: Absolutely, we offer various clubs including STEM, Band, Chess, Art and Drama.
+Answer: Absolutely, we offer various clubs including STEM, Band, Chess, Art, Yearbook, Drama and so much more!.

 Question: Is there a parent organization?